article background

 KEY POINTS

-• The Default Market Offer (DMO) is a price cap for all standing offers in New South Wales, South East Queensland and South Australia.
+• The Default Market Offer (DMO) is a price cap for all standing and market offers in New South Wales, South East Queensland and South Australia.

-• The DMO prevents customers from paying too much for electricity when their existing plan expires and acts as a point of reference against market offers.
+• The DMO prevents customers from paying too much for electricity when their existing plan expires and acts as a point of reference.

 • The DMO isn’t designed to be the most competitive — actively comparing electricity plans ensures that you’re getting a good deal.

-First introduced by energy regulators as a response to the Australian Competition and Consumer Commission’s (ACCC) inquiry into electricity prices, the ‘Default Market Offer (DMO) serves as a price cap for electricity on standing offer contracts.
+First introduced by energy regulators as a response to the Australian Competition and Consumer Commission’s (ACCC) inquiry into electricity prices, the ‘Default Market Offer (DMO) serves as a price cap for electricity on standing and market offer contracts in New South Wales, South East Queensland and South Australia

-With that in mind, Canstar Blue has created this guide to explain how the DMO works.
+With that in mind, Canstar Blue has created this guide to explain how the DMO works and what the current DMO price is in each deregulated state.

 What is the Default Market Offer?